solita/solita.github.com/_posts/2023-08-24-outsystems-asvs.md

  - ASVS
 ---

-This post comprises two parts: an introduction, giving the Solita context by Martti Ala-Rantala, and the presentation of the thesis, by Sami Spets, [savasp@utu.fi](mailto:savasp@utu.fi).
+This post comprises two parts: an introduction, giving the Solita context by Martti Ala-Rantala, and the presentation of the thesis, by Sami Spets of University of Turku, [savasp@utu.fi](mailto:savasp@utu.fi).
 For the published thesis, see [4].

 ## Introduction